ronniross/emergence-engine/whitepaper.md

 [70](http://www.scholarpedia.org/article/Integrated_information_theory)
 [71](https://pubmed.ncbi.nlm.nih.gov/15522121/)

 ITT can be seen as the mathematical formalization of the ideas first explored in the Dynamic Core Hypothesis.
 The concepts of differentiation and integration from the Dynamic Core are now given a precise, quantitative meaning within the framework of Φ. A system with high Φ is one that is both highly differentiated (has a large repertoire of possible cause-effect states) and highly integrated (this repertoire cannot be decomposed into the repertoires of its independent parts).
-The "main complex" in ITT, the set of elements with the maximum Φ in a system, is the direct mathematical descendant of the "dynamic core."[72](https://iep.utm.edu/integrated-information-theory-of-consciousness/)
+The "main complex" in ITT, the set of elements with the maximum Φ in a system, is the direct mathematical descendant of the "dynamic core."
+[72](https://iep.utm.edu/integrated-information-theory-of-consciousness/)

 Furthermore, ITT provides a theoretical lens through which to interpret the findings of the Synaptic Homeostasis Hypothesis.
 The fading of consciousness during deep sleep, as explained by SHY's synaptic renormalization, is predicted by ITT as a collapse of the brain's Φ value.
 The breakdown of information integration is not just a correlation of unconsciousness; according to ITT, it is the reason for the loss of conscious experience.